Least Squares Adjustment for Control Networks in Python: Deterministic Gauss-Markov Implementation and Survey-Grade Validation

 try:

-# Primary Cholesky route
+cho = linalg.cho_factor(N, lower=True) # primary Cholesky route

-x_step = linalg.cho_solve(L, U)
+x_step = linalg.cho_solve(cho, U)

-except linalg.LinAlgError as e:
+except linalg.LinAlgError as exc:

-x_step, _, _, _ = linalg.lstsq(N, U, lapack_driver='gelsd')
+x_step, *_ = linalg.lstsq(N, U, lapack_driver="gelsd")

 x_corr += x_step